JayWalker512/Game_of_Life/readme.txt

 -h <number>   Sets the world height in cells.
 -r <number>   Sets the region size.
 This is for performance tuning, numbers less than 8 are generally best.
 -l <path>     Load a .life pattern file in to the simulator.
+-z <number>   Sets the number of times per second the world state is drawn to the screen.